Vegetarian's Japan Guide

 How to Catch a Taxi and What Taxi Apps to Use in Japan

-While Japan has one of the best public transportation in the world, if you are in a rush or in a rural area, a taxi is usually the more convenient option to get to the next attraction on your itinerary.
-Even in big cities like Tokyo, if there are 3 or more people in your group, catching a taxi actually isn’t as expensive as you think when the cab fare is divided up!
+While Japan has one of the best public transportation in the world, if you are in a rush or a rural area, a taxi is usually the most convenient option to get to the next attraction on your itinerary.
+Even in big cities like Tokyo, if there are 3 or more people in your group, catching a taxi actually is less expensive than you think when the cab fare is divided up!
 So below is all you need to know about how to catch a taxi and things to watch out for when taking a taxi in Japan.
-We have also included mobile apps that can be used to get a taxi if you aren’t close to a taxi stand.
+We have also included mobile apps that can be used if you are not at a taxi stand nearby.

 Table of Contents

-Tip: If you catch a taxi on the road, it is best to have your destination’s name, address, and/or phone number ready to show to the driver.
-This ensures a smoother communication with the driver.
+Tip: If you catch a taxi by the road, it is best to have your destination’s name, address, and/or phone number ready so you can show it to the driver.
+This will avoid any potential miscommunication.

 How Much Does It Cost to Take a Taxi in Japan?

-One thing to keep in mind when riding a taxi is the taxi base rate and per kilometer rate differs in each prefecture, so for the same distance, the taxi fare in Tokyo will differ from the cost to take a taxi in Kyoto.
+One thing to keep in mind when riding a taxi in Japan is that the taxi base rate and per kilometer rate differ in each prefecture.
+For the same distance, the taxi fare in Tokyo will differ when you take a taxi in Kyoto.

-Important: A late-night surcharge of 20% of the bill is applicable between 10 pm and 5 am.
+Important: A late-night surcharge of 20% of the bill will be applied between 10 pm and 5 am.
 Any tolls incurred during the taxi ride will also be added to the bill.

 How to Let the Taxi Driver Know Where You Want to Go in Japan